-The applicant also requests the "coordination and collaboration agreement in matters of public security (of the City Council) with the interior department" (point 2.5 of the application),
+The applicant also requests the "coordination and collaboration agreement in matters of public security (of the City Council) with the interior department" (point 2.5 of the application).

-This public information will contain the identification data of the persons who act on behalf of the signatory parties, therefore, under the protection of article 24.1 of the LTC and provided that there are no specific circumstances that justify the prevalence of right to data protection of the affected persons, the personal data protection regulations would not prevent access to the merely identifying data of these persons (Article 70.2 RTLC) and, consequently, to the aforementioned agreement.
+This public information will contain the identification data of the persons who act on behalf of the signatory parties, therefore, under the protection of article 24.1 of the LTC and provided that there are no specific circumstances that justify the prevalence of right to data protection of the affected persons, the personal data protection regulations would not prevent access to the merely identifying data of these persons (Article 70.2 RTLC) and, consequently, to the aforementioned agreement."

-In accordance with the considerations made so far in relation to the query raised, the following are made,
+In accordance with the considerations made in the opinion CNS 46/2021, transcribed, regarding the present claim the following are made,